Milngavie

 Milngavie (/mʌlˈɡaɪ/ mul-GHY; Muileann-Ghaidh) is a town in East Dunbartonshire, Scotland and a suburb of Glasgow.
 It is on the Allander Water, at the northwestern edge of Greater Glasgow, and about 10 km from Glasgow city centre.
 It neighbours Bearsden.
-Milngavie is a commuter town, with much of its working population travelling to Glasgow to work or study.
-The town is served by Milngavie railway station on the North Clyde Line of the SPT rail network, which links it to Central Glasgow.

 In 2018, the Scottish Government published statistics for the town showing that the population increased to 13,537 in 6,062 households.
 The town is also a popular retirement location, with a high number of elderly people living there.

 The Milngavie and Bearsden Herald, owned by Johnston Press, is a weekly newspaper that covers local events from the schools, town halls, community and government in the area.
 The paper was established in 1901 and is printed every Wednesday, to be sold on Thursdays.

 The town is the start point of the West Highland Way long distance footpath which runs northwards for 154 km to the town of Fort William.
 A granite obelisk in the town centre marks the official starting point of the footpath.